Bedrock Review 2026: Enterprise SaaS Boilerplate

 - Enterprise SaaS targeting companies with 50+ employees

-- SaaS with complex per-seat or usage-based billing
+- SaaS with per-seat or usage-based billing complexity

-- Funded startups with runway to invest in the right foundation
+- Funded startups investing in the right enterprise foundation

-- Teams that need API documentation for enterprise partnerships
+- Teams needing API documentation for enterprise partnerships

 Bad fit:

-- Solo founders (team license for solo use is poor ROI)
+- Solo founders (team license pricing is poor ROI for one person)

 - Products that don't need enterprise authentication